newbooks/Develop-MCCE/wiki/docs/developers/sharecode_git.md

 ```
 Then point browser to URL http://localhost:8000 to monitor mkdocs page.

+If everything goes well, the documentation site should be up.
+Any edits under wiki will be reflected by the above page.

 When it is ready to deploy as a github page, run
 ```
 mkdocs gh-deploy